March 18

 The insurance company will schedule an adjuster to come out and inspect the damage.
 The adjuster reviews what they find, compares it to your policy, and decides what is covered and what is not.
 They are the decision-maker in this process.

 Your roofer can be on-site during this visit.
 They can walk the roof with the adjuster, point out specific areas of damage, and share their written findings.
 What they cannot do is approve coverage or change the adjuster’s determination.
-The role of your roofer here is advocate and documentation support, not decision-maker.
+The role of your roofer here is documentation support and technical input, not negotiator or decision-maker.

 Come to this meeting prepared.
 Bring your photos, your roofer’s inspection report, and the storm date.
 The more organized you are, the smoother the visit goes.